RezaSaadatyar/Reinforcement-Learning/README.md

  **Reinforcement Learning (RL)**<br/>
  RL is a type of artifcial intelligence (AI) method and provides an agent to discover the environment through trial-and-error.

  The Q-learning (QL) method is a branch of RL that improves the path besides reducing computational time.
+During Q-learning, the target value is calculated using the max operator, which uses a greedy policy to update Q values

 **Exploration-Exploitation in Epsilon Greedy Algorithm:**<br/>
 ***Exploitation*** is when the agent knows all his options and chooses the best option based on the previous success rates.
 Whereas ***exploration*** is the concept where the agent is unaware of his opportunities and tries to explore other options to better predict and earn rewards.